Unpublished Research Data

 Examples

-Instagram, Facebook, X (previously Twitter), Pinterest, Yahoo Groups, Parler, Truth Social, Reddit, Mumsnet.
+Instagram, Facebook, Twitter/X, Pinterest, Yahoo Groups, Truth Social, Reddit, Mumsnet, Sina Weibo, Flickr, Bebo, and legacy BBS.

 ‘Practically Extinct’ in the Presence of Aggravating Conditions

-Lack of preservation capacity in provider; Lack of preservation commitment or incentive from provider; proprietary products or formats; poor data protection; inaccessibility to web archiving; political or commercial interference; Lack of offline equivalent; super-abundance; poorly managed IPR; Lossy compression in upload scripts.
+Lack of preservation capacity in provider; Lack of preservation commitment or incentive from provider; proprietary products or formats, including user interface; poor data protection; inaccessibility to web archiving; political or commercial interference; Lack of offline equivalent; super-abundance; Uncertainty over IPR or the presence of orphaned works; Lossy compression in upload scripts.

 ‘Endangered’ in the Presence of Good Practice